-One of the areas covered by Enrolment Services is that they act as the central “financial aid office” especially for helping administer OSAP loans.
-Enrolment Services take in documentation around applications and appeals, and can give more detailed explanations regarding a student’s assessment and options.
+Enrolment Services acts as the central “financial aid office,” especially for helping administer OSAP and other provincial student loans.
+Enrolment Services receives documentation around applications and appeals, and can give more detailed explanations regarding a student’s assessment and options.
 For example, when you apply for OSAP, the final documentation for the loan itself – the signature pages – get delivered to Enrolment Services.

 Enrolment Services can also offer some limited help for non-Ontario student loans.
 They also administer the UTAPS grant program, which itself uses the data provided by OSAP.
 You can reach them by phone or email or even drop by in person at 172 St. George Street.